 Through their practice, architects can contribute to a sustainable development – not just on an aspirational level, but through their contributions to what becomes realized buildings, settlements and cities all over the world.
 Architects must develop sustainable architectural solutions everywhere, at all scales, and by this give their contribution to sustainable communities and quality of life.

 Because our decisions have consequences and often vast impact, architects also preside over power for which to be held accountable.
 We have a responsibility to act.
 Therefore, this manifesto concerns how we do it, when working with building, planning and landscape.
-We can continue with our current practice, or we can strive with urgency for a be er way, a sustainable way.
+We can continue with our current practice, or we can strive with urgency for a better way, a sustainable way.
 It is up to each of us.

 No poverty: Architects will build in ways that contribute to the eradication of poverty, and affect the impact of poverty on people’s life through access to housing and institutions that are affordable, safe and healthy.